As a holiday let owner, an electric charging point installation is well-worth considering as an investment opportunity. You can...

 As the popularity of holidays in the UK continues to grow, owning a furnished holiday let is both a rewarding and worthwhile opportunity.
-But together with the potential for success, comes the importance of protecting your investment from risk – so it is crucial to make sure you get holiday let insurance that is right for you and your holiday home.
-Read on to understand the importance of choosing the right cover for you, giving you peace of mind knowing that you and your holiday let are adequately covered.
+However, it is crucial to make sure you get specialist holiday let insurance that is right for you and your holiday home, that will give you protection against any unforeseen circumstances.

-This is a specialist cover is that many insurers are unlikely to provide cover for a property if it is unoccupied for more than 30 days.
-This is because homes that are left empty are at greater risk of damage from bad weather and burglaries, and therefore fall into a higher risk category than most residential homes.
+This is a specialist cover.
+Many insurers are unlikely to provide cover for a property that is unoccupied for more than 30 days.
+Homes that are left empty are at greater risk of damage from bad weather and burglaries, and therefore fall into a higher risk category than most residential homes.

 The amount of cover you need for your holiday home should represent how much it would cost to rebuild.
 The easiest way to work out the cost of rebuilding your holiday home is to enlist the services of a chartered surveyor or visit the Association of British Insurers for guidelines and advice.

-Most property owners understand the value of furnishing and equipping a holiday let to a high standard for guest enjoyment.
+Most property owners understand the value of furnishing and equipping a holiday let to a high standard for guests’ enjoyment.
 Whether intentional or accidental, damage by guests can sometimes be unavoidable.

 If your rental is pet-friendly it is also worth checking that your insurance covers any potential damage that dogs may cause.

-Public liability insurance for holiday lets is essential.
+Public liability insurance for a holiday letting business is essential.
 Without it, you could potentially be exposing yourself legally and financially if your guests are injured.
-Having public liability cover enables you to safeguard yourself from legal hassles and compensation claims in the event someone slips, trips or has an accident.
+Having public liability cover enables you to safeguard yourself from legal hassles and compensation claims in the event someone slips, trips, or has an accident.